Ellie Keel

 Ellie Keel (born 13 November 1991) is a British writer, theatre producer, and the founder and director of the Women's Prize for Playwriting.

 Early life and education

 Keel studied modern languages (German and Italian) at Brasenose College at Oxford University, graduating with First Class Honours in 2014.
 After graduating, she worked for the Cameron Mackintosh Foundation and the Oxford Playhouse as the university drama officer, overseeing all student theatre productions at Oxford University.

 Career

 Producer

 In 2016, Keel co-founded (with Lucy Maycock, Ria Parry and John Hoggarth) Alchymy Festival at The North Wall, Oxford to support and showcase the work of early-career theatre-makers.
 In 2018, the Oxford Culture Review stated ‘There are so many good things to say about the Alchymy Festival that it’s hard to know where to begin.’

-In 2019, Keel founder her production company, Ellie Keel Productions (EKP), to create ‘fearlessly imaginative, endlessly exciting’ new work across the UK and internationally.
+In 2019, Keel founded her production company, Ellie Keel Productions (EKP), to create "fearlessly imaginative, endlessly exciting" new work across the UK and internationally.
 EKP’s productions include: